 One focuses on the positive, the other on the negative.

-There’s nothing wrong with an occasional focus on the negative.
+There's nothing wrong with an occasional focus on the negative if it actually helps you achieve something positive.

 So, which should you use – approach or avoidance?
-Here are two guidelines to help you decide.
+Here are two guidelines to help you decide which type of goal-setting is better: approach or avoidance.

 Approach Goals Are Pleasurable; Avoidance Goals Are Stressful